jelias/jelias.github.io/things-ive-learned.md

 -   It takes a lot of energy to hate.
 -   Never look too long at the big picture, just glance periodically, otherwise your head will explode.
 -   Sometimes work, plans, etc can feel like the most important thing in the world.
 Try not to get caught in the tunnel vision.
 Trust me, there's nothing more important than your family, it may feel like it, but whatever it is, you probably won't even remember what you were stressing about in a year.
+-   It won't always be easy to jump out of bed.
+And that is ok.

+{::comment}
+Just being here is a victory.
+Keep up the great work.
+{:/comment}
 {{end}}

 {{wide}}